jfischer/agent-patterns/README.md

-# Engineering Generative Agents: Compose patterns to build Generative Agents
+# Engineering Generative Agents: A Pattern-Driven Approach to Agent Design

 ## Introduction
 Generative Agents are everywhere in the news, but moving past the hype and into reliable, real-world